oauth-wg/oauth-selective-disclosure-jwt/main.md

 Note: How the public key is included in SD-JWT is out of scope of this document.
 It can be passed by value or by reference.

-With holder binding, the `SD-JWT-RELEASE` is signed by the holder using its private key.
+With holder binding, the `SD-JWT-DISCLOSURE` is signed by the holder using its private key.
 It therefore looks as follows:

 ```
-SD-JWT-RELEASE = SD-JWT-RELEASE-DOC | SIG(SD-JWT-RELEASE-DOC, HOLDER-PRIV-KEY)
+SD-JWT-DISCLOSURE = SD-JWT-DISCLOSURE-DOC | SIG(SD-JWT-DISCLOSURE-DOC, HOLDER-PRIV-KEY)
 ```

 ## Optional Claim Name Blinding